DATA-606-SPRING-2022/TEAM_C_data606/EDA/readme.md

 ![image](https://user-images.githubusercontent.com/91147579/155895588-dffb0a3a-ab52-4b3c-a8c7-588d9dcda7a0.png)

-We can infer that the most of the loan applicants are for commercial purposes in any ganders.
+We can infer that the most of the loan applicants are for commercial purposes in any genders.
 We can also infer that there are male applicants for business purposes than females.